Universal uncertainty estimation for nuclear detector signals with neural networks and ensemble learning: Experiment

 \subsection{Out-of-distribution detection}

 Uncertainty estimation has many potential uses in high energy physics systems.
 For example, it can be propagated along with measurements for error analysis of specific physical targets.
-Here we will focus on out-of-distribution detection, a very noticeable and visible enhancement to detect pulses with abnormal distribution.
+Here we focus on out-of-distribution detection, a very noticeable and visible enhancement to detect pulses with an abnormal signal shape.
 By setting a threshold for predictive variance, new signals unlike training data will be distinguished.
 No explicit statistical assumptions are needed in the process, and all knowledge about the data distribution is implicitly inherited in the neural network model.
-The difference between what is done here and pulse shape discrimination is that we \emph{do not} know the data distribution of out-of-distribution examples and \emph{do not} use them to train neural networks.
+Unlike pulse shape discrimination which uses the exact number of classes (both normal signals and outliers) to train the model, here only examples passing a pre-selection stage are used in the training stage; in other words, our model is \emph{agnostic} to outliers (regarding their data distributions).

 In Fig. \ref{fig:wave_compare}, we show some examples of normal and outlying waveform.
 By inspecting the outliers, they are either (i) overflowing above the dynamic range; (ii) displaying distinct vibration; or (iii) too small in amplitude.
 The normal signals, used to train the neural networks, show good uniformity and little deformation.
-The receiver operating characteristic (ROC) curves by time/energy criteria are shown in Fig. \ref{fig:exp_roc_hyper} and Fig. \ref{fig:exp_roc_quant}.
-In ROC curves, we change the variance threshold to get background rejection (the ratio of outliers above the threshold) vs. signal efficiency (the ratio of normal signals below the threshold).
+When an outlying waveform is fed into the neural network model, it is expected to generate large predictive variance because of difficulties in determining precise predictions.
+Fig. \ref{fig:exp_roc_explain} illustrates the different behaviors between a single network and ensemble of networks with regard to the predictive variance.
+If we set a variance threshold, the signal efficiency can be defined as the ratio of normal signals below the threshold, and the background rejection as the ratio of outliers above the threshold.
+Good discriminators are able to keep both high at a certain threshold.
+It can be seen that, for the single network, the predictive variances of outliers scatter around normal signals, which is not desirable.
+On the other hand, ensemble of networks can push predictive variances of outliers well above the normal signals, and better discrimination is achieved.
+This strongly demonstrates that ensemble of neural networks is able to predict the epistemic uncertainty related to the distribution generating the data.